andreina-covi/ArtifactSSG/README.md

   1. Open the image Pharo (described below)
   2. Execute the code that appears in the image (use the green play button or Inspect command, described previously).

+Note that due randomness of the genetic algorithm, the visualization can vary a bit between executions.

 ### Regex

 Regex image contains three scripts to execute.